 12. At the end of the path turn right.
 You will see the car park just ahead of you, the end of this circular Langsett Reservoir walk.

 After your Langsett Reservoir walk

 Just next to the car park is the Waggon & Horses pub, serving fresh cooked meals, snacks and drinks.
-They have a large beer garden with great views over to Langsett Reservoir.
+They have a large beer garden with great views over Langsett Reservoir.
 Across the road is Bank View Café serving ice cream, cakes, full breakfasts and more.

 Peak District Kids is a free online resource.
-If you enjoyed one of our walks, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!
-You may also want to share your own photos from our walks in our Peak District Kids Facebook Group.

-Or visit the Peak District Kids shop. £1 from every sale of the iron-on patches goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for The Peak District National Park.
+Or perhaps purchase a Peak District Kids iron-on patch. £1 from every sale of the iron-on patches goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for the Peak District National Park.